nathan-sheffield/nathan-sheffield.github.io/_posts/2024-02-25-lost-in-space-ii.markdown

 ## Nisan's PRG

-Savich's theorem is the reason you never hear anyone talk about "$\BPPSPACE$" -- since a polynomial squared is a polynomial, $\BPPSPACE = \PSPACE$.
-However, if you're interested in logspace, this isn't good enough -- all we've got is $\BPSPACE(\log n) \subseteq \SPACE(\log^2 n)$.
+Savich's theorem is the reason you never hear anyone talk about "$\mathsf{BPPSPACE}$" -- since a polynomial squared is a polynomial, $\mathsf{BPPSPACE} = \mathsf{PSPACE}$.
+However, if you're interested in logspace, this isn't good enough -- all we've got is $\mathsf{BPSPACE}(\log n) \subseteq \mathsf{SPACE}(\log^2 n)$.
 If you're hoping the fact that I started this section this way means I'm about to give you a better inclusion, tough luck -- you'll have to wait until the next section for that.
 But I will show you another proof of the same thing.

 Actually that's not really fair, because this is in many ways much stronger -- a construction due to Nisan of a PRG with seed length $\mathcal{O}(s \log n)$ fooling any width-$2^s$ ROBP.
 The basic idea makes a lot of sense: suppose I fed you $n/2$ random bits, and then you asked me for $n/2$ more.
 Do I need to cook up a whole $n/2$ new bits for you?
 Nah, since you only remember $s$ bits about the previous stuff I gave you, as long as I mix it up a little there's no way you'll remember enough to know the difference when I serve it to you again.